griefertroll101/Yaml-model-files-for-LMS/README.md

 # Issue regarding some Model (Currently checking into it further atm)
-Qwen3.5-4B and GLM-4.5-Air affected.
+Qwen3.5-4B and GLM-4.5-Air affected, still usable but just "duplicated".

-Unable to fix on my end sadly.
-Currently lookking in to it further.
+Unable to fix on my end sadly, seems to be related to lmstudio-community quants and there tags.
+Currently looking in to it further.
 Will update soon.

 I believe it has to do with how the internal code treats tag but gonna look more into it.
 # Yaml Model Files For LMS